kibetamos/DjangoAPI/README.md

 # DjangoAPI
 Simple API using Django

-# Steps to run the project
+# How to run the project